 The second sphere of reaching OUT from our church walls surrounds our passion to bring freshwater to villages in Africa.
 Each year we fund the digging of two wells in Africa.
 Most recently we have focused our efforts in Ethiopia.
 We partner with charity: water, who has a superior track record of experience in this region, to bring freshwater to our neighbors on the other side of the Atlantic Ocean.

 North Fulton Community Charities and freshwater wells in Africa.
 These are the two major focuses of giving OUTside our church community.
 This doesn’t mean we don’t help a neighbor wash their car or load up a friend’s Uhaul or volunteer with Make-a-Wish foundation or Breast Cancer walks or MS bike rides or Project Open Hand food deliveries.
 We have individuals within our church who are part of all of these activities.
-This doesn’t mean we don’t send aid to the victims of natural disasters like Hurricane Katrina, the Asian Tsunami and the earthquake in Haiti.
+This doesn’t mean we don’t send aid to regions of the world hit by recent natural disasters.
 We do respond to tragedies like these.

 But the primary focus of our time and resources OUTside the church walls centers on serving our community through our partnership with North Fulton Community Charities,and the men, women and children in Ethiopia in need of clean drinking water.